tbladh/ElaraAi/ErnestAi.Speech/README.md

 - Converting text to spoken audio (speech synthesis)
 - Managing speech models and voices
 - Handling different languages and accents
-- Providing both file-based and streaming speech processing
+-- Providing speech processing services used by the Host

 ## Key Features
 - High-quality speech recognition using Whisper models
 - Natural-sounding text-to-speech synthesis
-- Support for multiple languages and voices
+- Support for voices available via System.Speech
-- Real-time streaming transcription
+- Optional console transcription output (configurable)
-- Speech enhancement and noise reduction

 ## Implementation
-The project implements the `ISpeechToTextService` and `ITextToSpeechService` interfaces from ErnestAi.Core, providing concrete implementations for speech processing functionality.
-It uses Whisper.net for speech recognition and System.Speech for text-to-speech synthesis.
+Implements `ISpeechToTextService` and `ITextToSpeechService` from ErnestAi.Core.
+Uses Whisper.net for local STT and System.Speech for TTS.
+Transcription events can be surfaced to the Host and optionally logged to console per configuration.

 ## Dependencies
 - ErnestAi.Core - For core interfaces